sdv-dev/SDGym/SYNTHESIZERS.md

 ## Compile C++ dependencies

-Some of the third party synthesizers that SDGym offers, like the `PrivBNSynthesizer`, require dependencies written in C++ need to be compiled.
+Some of the third party synthesizers that SDGym offers, like the `PrivBNSynthesizer`, require dependencies written in C++ that need to be compiled before they can be used.

 In order to be able to use them, please do: